unparalleled-js/docs-1/connectors/coupa/introduction.md

   <tbody>
     <tr>
       <td>Account</td>
-      <td>Accounts that match your financial structure.
+      <td>Query, create or update  accounts that match your financial structure.
 For example, give marketing, IT and sale their own accounts to manage their own budgets</td>
     </tr>
     <tr>
       <td>Address</td>